verbio-technologies/cpp-verbio-speech-center/README.md

 cmake ..
 ```

-This will generate all the configuration files needed and will create all the necessary C++ from the .proto file that will allow your code to communicate with the Speech Center platform.
+This will generate all the configuration files needed.

 ### Compile